lmaccherone/Lumenize/README.md

 In November of 2012, Lumenize wanted to start keeping old versions around because it was about to undergo a huge backward-breaking change.
 For a few days between 11-25 and 11-30, we were using an approach of multiple copies but then we switched to using git tags.

+* 0.7.1 - 2013-07-07 - Added simple table output formatting.
+Added significance to OLAPCube
+  output.
+Evenutally, OLAPCube.toString will use table.toString(), but not yet.
+Bug fixes.
 * 0.7.0 - 2013-06-01 - **Backward breaking change.** Histogram significantly upgraded.
 The old
   clipping histogram has been moved to `histogram.clipping()`.
 The new functionality is more complete and general purpose.